Alexander Munro (athlete)

 Alexander Munro (30 November 1870 – 3 January 1934) was a British strongman, wrestler, and tug of war competitor who competed in the latter sport in the 1908 Summer Olympics and in the 1912 Summer Olympics.

-In 1908 he won the bronze medal as member of the British team Metropolitan Police "K" Division.
-Four years later he won the silver medal as member of the joint City of London Police-Metropolitan Police "K" Division British team.
-In 1908, Munro was also the Scottish wrestling champion, but lost a noted match to Georg Hackenschmidt.
+In 1908, he won the bronze medal as a member of the British team Metropolitan Police "K" Division.
+Four years later, he won the silver medal as a member of the joint City of London Police-Metropolitan Police "K" Division British team.
+In 1908, Munro was also the Scottish wrestling champion but lost a noted match to Georg Hackenschmidt.